Ultrafire WF-602C, My PWM Reference Flashlight

 In reviews for the last few years, I have included data on PWM with an Ultrafire flashlight for PWM reference.
 Here’s a short feature on it!

 Well, here it is!
 An UltraFire WF-602C!
 Not technically unbranded or generic, but it’s about as generic as they come.

 The emitter is stated as a Cree Q2-WC.
 Your guess is as good as mine.
 Of course this light is more than 10 years old, so….

 Not hard to see why I was into this light – a GITD tailcap!!

 It’s funny about this light.
 I bought a bunch of lights “back then” and this one is the only one left.
 It’s not a good light, but it’s still “right” for so much.

 PWM is Pulse Width Modulation.
 Here’s a Wikipedia page on PWM, which will describe it much better than I can.
 PWM is used for all sorts of electronic applications, but in the case of flashlights, PWM is used to achieve modes other than the highest level of output.
 A light utilizing PWM has two states – off and on.
 For higher modes, the light is on more than off, but it’s still binary – off or on.
 In lower modes, the light will be more off than on.

 Ability to “see” PWM

-High frequency PWM is (or almost is) imperceptible, by even the most sensitive users.
+High-frequency PWM is (or almost is) imperceptible, by even the most sensitive users.
 As the on/off frequency slows, it becomes much easier to see PWM.
 It’s seen as a flicker in the light.
-At sufficiently slow frequency, the will will appear stroboscopic.
+At sufficiently slow frequency, the will appear stroboscopic.
 Regular strobe modes in fact, could be considered very slow PWM.

 Noticing PWM in a light is typically regarded as unpleasant, and slow PWM is not desired.
 But PWM is not entirely bad.
 Fast PWM is even good, in some cases, and fast PWM is unlikely to be annoying (or even noticeable.)